How Many Dimes Make a Dollar?

 2 Half Dollars make 1 dollar

-The U.S. has been minting dimes for centuries now, and although it has undergone some design changes, the value remains the same.
-Sometimes because there are currently six different coins in circulation, knowing how to use the dime can be confusing.
+The U.S. has been minting dimes for centuries, and although their design has undergone some changes, the value remains the same.
+Sometimes, because there are currently six different coins in circulation, knowing how to use the dime can be confusing.
 A basic understanding of their relationship is all you need to navigate them easily.
 The U.S. prints about 2.8 billion dimes annually, and they are clad.
-This means that their outer layer is made up of nickel which surrounds an inner core of copper, so they are technically made of nickel and copper, with nickel consisting of 8.33% of the coin.
+This means that their outer layer is made up of nickel ,which surrounds an inner core of copper, so they are technically made of nickel and copper, with nickel consisting of 8.33% of the coin.

 Jason Butler is the owner of My Money Chronicles, a website where he discusses personal finance, side hustles, travel, and more.
 Jason is from Atlanta, Georgia.
 He graduated from Savannah State University with his BA in Marketing.
 Jason has been featured in Forbes, Discover, and Investopedia.